View Google Map, Geocoding, Google Earth pushpin, etc.

 Fortunately there is plenty to see, as the place is crammed from floor to ceiling with displays on every conceivable aspect of Scilly life.

-Well worth a visit, but, if truth be told, they could do with a bit more space - or a few less exhibits.
+Well worth a visit, but, if truth be told, they could do with a bit more space - or fewer exhibits.

 To add a comment on this place or contents of this section, click here.